 Alternatively, if he had many clients and was only asked to do a one – off job for the building firm, he would probably be self-employed for employment law purposes.

-It is your responsibility to determine the status of your personal assistant for employment law.
-Like for tax status, there is no single test to determine whether a person is an employee, worker or self-employed.
+It is your responsibility to determine the status of your PA for employment law.
+Like for tax employment status, it is matter of fact, not choice and there is no single test to determine whether a person is an employee, worker or self-employed.
 All the relevant factors needs to be considered.
-You can find more information on deciding employment status on GOV.UK.
+You can find more information on deciding employment law status on GOV.UK.

 You may have heard that HMRC’s tax status indicator tool can help you decide your PA’s employment law status.
 However a person's tax law status and employment law status can be different.
 As such, if the HMRC tax status tool gives your PA an ‘employed’ status result for tax law then this would only be an indication that your PA is likely to have employee status under employment law.
 If the HMRC tax status tool gives your PA a ‘self-employed’ status result for tax law then this would only be an indication that your PA is likely to have self-employed status under employment law.